BlitterStudio/amiberry/docs/README.md

       cmake -B build -G Ninja && cmake --build build

+### Local installation

+You can use the following command to install Amiberry locally:

+      cmake --install build

+Or combine it with a PREFIX to install it in a specific directory (the default is /usr/local/):

+      cmake --install build --prefix /usr

 ### Packaging

-The following will create a DEB package for Debian-based distros, or a DMG package on macOS:
+The following will create both a TAR.GZ archive and DEB package for Debian-based distros, or a DMG package on macOS:

     cpack --config build/CPackConfig.cmake